Five Rivers MetroParks has publications and brochures on facilities, topics and programs.

 Five Rivers MetroParks’ magazine is aimed at keeping you and your family informed of all the great activities and programs at each of the MetroParks.
 It also includes news, park features and articles on different topics related to conservation, wellness and quality of life in the Miami Valley.
 This one-stop resource for new experiences, new adventures and new ways to connect with our community is delivered to Montgomery County residents free of charge.

-Looking for the Summer issue?
+Looking for the Fall/Winter issue?
 Older issues are available as PDFs in the archive section of this page.

 2018 Annual Report